igormiktor/arduino-EventManager/README.md

 ## Events

 **EventManager** `Events` consist of an event code and an event parameter.
-Both of these are integer values.
+The first is an integer (16 bit) and the second is of type EventParamType.
+This defaults to type int (16 bit signed integer), but can be changed setting EVENTMANAGER_EVENT_PARAMETER_TYPE to whatever you desire at line 42 of `EventManager.h`.
 The event code identifies the type of event.
 For your convenience, `EventManager.h` provides a set of constants you can use to identify events